AlekVolsk/TCI/README.md

 ---

 ## Plugin options

+**Security Key**.
+It is necessary to protect the site from possible DDOS attacks.
+Automatically generated the first time the plugin is saved.

 **Telegram server** \*.
 URL of the service which returns posts from any public Telegram channel in JSON format.
 The default value is  `https://tg.i-c-a.su/`.